At a glance: Medicare health insurance in Michigan

 - More than 2 million Michigan residents are enrolled in Medicare.

-- About 40 percent of Michigan Medicare beneficiaries are enrolled in Medicare Advantage plans
+- Nearly half of Michigan Medicare beneficiaries are enrolled in Medicare Advantage plans

 - Michigan has a robust Medicare Advantage market, with at least 12 plans available statewide, and more than 50 in some counties.

 - In Michigan, 56 insurers offer Medigap plans.

 - There are 30 stand-alone Part D prescription plans available in Michigan in 2019, with premiums that range from about $13 to $105 per month.

 - Per-enrollee Original Medicare spending in Michigan is a little higher than the national average.

 As of June 2020, there were 2,092,001 people enrolled in Medicare in Michigan.
 That’s nearly 21 percent of the state’s population, versus about 19 percent of the total US population enrolled in Medicare.

 For most Americans, filing for Medicare benefits is part of turning 65.
 But Medicare coverage enrollment is also triggered for younger people if they’re disabled and have been receiving disability benefits for 24 months, or if they have ALS or end-stage renal disease.

 When we look at nationwide Medicare enrollment, 15 percent of beneficiaries are under the age of 65.
 It’s a little higher in Michigan, where 17 percent of Medicare beneficiaries are eligible due to disability rather than age.
 On the high and low ends of the spectrum, 22 percent of Medicare beneficiaries in Alabama, Kentucky, and Mississippi are disabled and under age 65, while just 9 percent of Hawaii Medicare beneficiaries are eligible due to disability.